pa7x1/ethereum-issuance/README2.md

 By tweaking the analytic form of the 2 terms we can ensure that $i_b(s)$ overpowers $i_r(s)$ at a sufficiently high stake, effectively implementing stake capping.

+> NOTE: Today (Pectra hard-fork), the consensus layer does not know the circulating supply of Ethereum, and therefore the issuance curve must be defined in terms of total amount of ETH staked, as shown in the equation above.
+>
+> In this form, stake capping targets a maximum amount of ETH staked, but cannot truly target a percentage of the
+> circulating supply of ETH staked.
+> If we were to implement the necessary technical changes to provide the circulating supply to the consensus layer,
+> we could implement proper stake rate capping.
+This approach would be preferred and provides for a more elegant design,
+> that is resilient under circulating supply changes.
+A minimal tweak to the issuance curve formula proposed above
+> to rely on the ratio between the amount of ETH staked vs. circulating supply would suffice.
+>
+> The discussion on this note and the conclusions that derive from it are equally applicable.

 By tweaking the ratio between the pre-factors of each term we can set the stake cap wherever we may need it.
 And by applying a global factor to both we can set the desired yield at a particular stake rate.
 The following curve has been tweaked to have the following properties: